Undivided Resources

 • First, by running tests to make sure that medical-biological needs are met: “That's super important, to have those medical biological needs met and making sure that there are no nutritional deficits, any other issues like genetic, chromosomal, whatever the case might be, and roll those in or out so we know what kind of profile we're working with.
 And then when we know a general idea of what that diagnosis might be, it really gives us as a therapist the framework that we know and what approaches to use when we're working with that specific child, with whatever they might have going on.
 And those open lines of communication really help us know what to work on and where to take them.”

 • Second, by looking at the bigger picture and creating an overall plan: “Are they going to go into kindergarten next year?
 Are they going to repeat kindergarten?
-Do we give them the gift of time? … And I just think it gives the family a little bit of peace to have someone reiterate those types of things and to let them know that you have a great team behind you supporting you and working on specific skills for that child's optimal development because that's what we all want.”
+And I just think it gives the family a little bit of peace to have someone reiterate those types of things and to let them know that you have a great team behind you supporting you and working on specific skills for that child's optimal development because that's what we all want.”

 • Third, by coordinating with the rest of the team and keeping parents in the loop: “The gold ribbon standard has been when the developmental pediatrician delegates therapists to the families to let them know who's going to work on what and what to prioritize…it's really important for someone to kind of give the parent that perspective and help them prioritize what services they need.”